-After this offering, our principal stockholders and management will own a significant percentage of our stock and will be able to exercise significant influence over matters subject to stockholder approval.
+Our principal stockholders and management own a significant percentage of our stock and will be able to exercise significant influence over matters subject to stockholder approval.

-As of June 30, 2021, our executive officers, directors and 5% stockholders beneficially owned approximately % of the outstanding shares of capital stock, and, upon the closing of this offering, that same group will hold approximately % of our outstanding shares of common stock (assuming no exercise of the underwriters' option to purchase additional shares from us).
-Therefore, even after this offering, these stockholders will have the ability to influence us through this ownership position.
+As of September 30, 2021, our executive officers, directors and 5% stockholders beneficially owned more than 25% of our outstanding shares of common stock.
+Therefore these stockholders will have the ability to influence us through this ownership position.
 The interests of these stockholders may not be the same as or may even conflict with your interests.
 For example, these stockholders could attempt to delay or prevent a change in control of us, even if such change in control would benefit our other stockholders, which could deprive our stockholders of an opportunity to receive a premium for their common stock as part of a sale of us or our assets, and might affect the prevailing market price of our common stock due to investors' perceptions that conflicts of interest may exist or arise.
 As a result, this concentration of ownership may not be in the best interests of our other stockholders.